 FAQ 2 – I understood purchase of a book included a free pdf copy but I can’t find the pdf.

 You should receive an automatic receipt by email a minute or so after purchase.
-Down the right hand side of that receipt there will be download link(s) in blue.
+Down the right hand side of that receipt there will be a download link(s) in blue.
 If you no longer have the email please get in touch.